Margokomilfo-dev/Margokomilfo-dev/README.md

-Hi there 👋 I'm Belarusian girl 🙋 from Poland
+Hi there 👋 I'm a Belarusian girl 🙋 from Poland

 My name is Margo and I very glad to see you here!